Skip to content

 Complete Server-Side Verification

 While it's true that a significant number of authenticity checks can be successfully completed in the browser, it might not be sufficient.
 There's a potential risk of verification results being intercepted and modified by fraudsters directly on the same device.
-So, Regula introduces an additional layer of protection against such a fraud through the Complete Server-Side Verification.
+So, Regula introduces an additional layer of protection against this type of fraud through the Complete Server-Side Verification.

 Preparation